 ride any other short waits that you can

 You could plan to FASTPASS Indiana Jones Adventure, but the FASTPASS queue actually merges quite early on that ride, so you’ll get on faster at rope drop.
-There’s also just not much else worth rope dropping at this time.

 The other big thing that we get weird looks for is for prioritizing Alice in Wonderland and Dumbo.
 We can’t explain why, but Peter Pan’s Flight, Dumbo, and Alice in Wonderland keep long waits throughout the day.
 Just writing this post I decided to check where they’re at at 12:15PM on a Friday, and: